I originally wrote this post back in 2012 but decided to update a couple of…

-A topic that seems to keep cropping up on a fairly regular basis is that of microsites so I thought it might be helpful to try and briefly explain what they are and some of the pros and cons of using them.
+A topic that seems to keep cropping up from time to time is that of microsites so I thought it might be helpful to try and briefly explain what they are and some of the pros and cons of using them.

-Microsites, by definition, are small Web sites, usually comprising of just one, or a few pages, which are dedicated to one specific niche topic.
-Often, they are only used for a short period of time, perhaps for the duration of a specific marketing campaign although some last longer.
+Microsites, by definition, are small websites, usually comprising of just one, or a few pages, which are dedicated to one specific niche topic.
+Often, they are only used for a short period of time, perhaps for the duration of a specific marketing campaign or event although some last longer.

 Microsites do have their uses and, like any marketing tool, need to be assessed on a case by case basis.
 Much has been written about these over the years, both good and bad and they also have had their turn in being used to try and fool search engines from an SEO point of view (not recommended).